cybergarage/uecho/doc/uecho_device_inside.md

 ### 4.2.1 Basic Sequences for Service Content

 uEcho handles the five basic sequences automatically, thus the developer doesn't have to implement the responses directly.
+The property data is announced automatically when the property is changed using `uecho_property_setdata()`.

 | Type | Description | Support |
 |---|---|---|